kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/building-your-learning-toolkit/final-presentation-milestone-3.md

   - Learning outcomes - i.e. what you think the viewer will learn by watching your video lesson.
   - Content and/or activities related to your topic.
 This should teach your viewer the information that is listed in your learning outcomes.
   - An assessment that tests how well your viewer has achieved your learning outcomes.
-  - Your video lesson should not just be a lecture, but instead should include vidual elements that make the lesson engaging.
+  - Your video lesson should not just be a lecture, but instead should include visual elements that make the lesson engaging.
 Try to include activities or questions that require the viewer to learn actively.

 ---